-Whistleblowing is any disclosure of information that is made in the public interest and, in the reasonable belief of the individual that relates to suspected wrongdoing or dangers at work.
+Whistleblowing is any disclosure of information that is made in the company and/or public interest and, in the reasonable belief of the individual that relates to suspected wrongdoing or dangers at work.
 This could be happening at the present time, have taken place in the past or is likely to happen in the future.
 This may include: